Menopause Meets Man- a Lifestyle Too Hot to Handle!

 but what if our gentleman friend chanced upon an equal scenario, a person of male kin, perched before a fan upon the canal towpath.
 No doubt they would compliment his creativity; his skilful engineering!
 Or they might just laugh.
 Yet I am reduced to that of a spoiled child- I should not be pandered to lest I take liberties?

 Now, I can see the same gentleman, reclining with feet propped upon on a cushioned chair.
 Proud he sits in his established and well-manicured garden.
 He is under the shade of a pergola, relaxing next to his deluxe gas BBQ, sipping an icy beer.
 The fan on the roof keeps him an ambient cool.
 So comfortable; he dozes in the heat of the sultry afternoon, head bowing to one side.
 The ice in his drink clinks as it melts and the open novel drops from his hands and slides slowly from his lap…

 Who is more spoiled, I ask myself?

 Then the sun takes a dip on the Western horizon, it follows an outgoing tide, as the day calms to a more comfortable, cool and perfect evening.
-I’m a little over-sensitive today, and I’m sure, later on I will see the whole episode in a completely positive light.
+I’m a little over-sensitive today, aroused like an annoyed cat with sharp claws.
+I’m sure, later on I will see the whole episode in a completely positive light.
 I may even laugh at myself- or wince!
+The raging fire within me crumbles to a few dying embers.
 The stranger’s innocent comment begins to wash over me.
 I’ll eat humble pie with an apology to my husband for being so damn mean.
 And I remember after all, why I want to live on a boat!